 The scientists look out for unexpected side effects that the vaccine might have caused.
 This helps determine the vaccine’s “safety.”
 In general, the fewer and less severe the side effects are, the more the vaccine is considered safe.
 If the clinical trial data shows enough evidence of efficacy and safety, the FDA will approve the vaccine and license it for use in the United States.

 Sometimes, the FDA will allow a medical product that has not yet been fully approved to be used in an emergency to diagnose, treat, or prevent a serious illness.
-This is called “emergency use authorization” (EUA).
-An EUA may be issued when the FDA determines that the product “may be effective” against the disease based on all the available scientific evidence.
+This is called “emergency use authorization” or “EUA.”
+An Emergency Use Authorization (EUA) may be issued when the FDA determines that the product “may be effective” against the disease based on all the available scientific evidence.
 This is a lower standard than what’s required for full approval of a product, but it still uses early data gathered from clinical trials.

 You will not have to pay for the vaccine.
-The vaccine itself is free, and Medicare, Medicaid and Private Insurance have agreed to offer it for free.
+The vaccine itself is free, and Medicare, Medicaid, and Private Insurance have agreed to offer it for free.
 Individuals who are uninsured may incur a cost for vaccine administration.

 We don’t have all the details yet on how many doses will be available in the initial distribution.
-Due to limited doses of the vaccine, choosing not to take it when it is first available may mean you will have to wait many more months to have an opportunity to do so again.*Thanks to SEIU 1199UHE for developing this fact sheet, in close consultation with doctors and other medical professionals.
+Due to limited doses of the vaccine, choosing not to take it when it is first available may mean you will have to wait many more months to have an opportunity to do so again.